 By then, the melody had already crossed the Atlantic.
 Credit for bringing it stateside belongs to music producer Stanley Mills.
 His first exposure to Thomas’s masterpiece came at a 1972 convention in Cannes, France.
 Mills immediately liked the tune and purchased its American distribution rights.
 Like De Electronica, he called his version “Dance Little Bird.”
 Although the song is now an omnipresent force at dance parties across the country, it didn’t find its American audience right away.
 Mills attempted to make “Dance Little Bird” more marketable by commissioning original English lyrics, which have since faded into obscurity.
 (The chorus went as follows: “Hey you’re in the swing / You’re cluckin’ like a bird / You’re flapping your wings / Don’t you feel absurd?”)
 Although Mills convinced several polka bands to include “Dance Little Bird” on their albums, none of them managed to turn it into a hit.

 Still, you can’t keep a good tune down.
 Mills says that in the 1980s, instrumental versions of “Dance Little Bird” slowly developed a following in Milwaukee, Cleveland, Austin, and other cities with large polka-loving communities.
-“People started dancing to it at weddings and bar mitzvahs and the local dance bands began to play it,” he said.
+“People started dancing to it at weddings and bar mitzvahs and the local dance bands began to play it,” Mills said.
 “A few local polka groups recorded it and sold it out of the back of [their trucks].”

-Unbeknownst to him at the time, the song acquired a new name at this point in its history.
+Unbeknownst to Mills at the time, the song acquired a new name at this point in its history.
 It’s hard to pinpoint exactly when American audiences started calling it “The Chicken Dance,” but a festival in Tulsa, Oklahoma may well be responsible.
 At the city’s 1981 Oktoberfest, a German band decided to play “Dance Little Bird” and taught the crowd how to do Thomas’s Duck Dance.
 Since visual aids are always helpful, the event organizers scoured the greater Tulsa area in search of a duck costume before the party got started.
 None could be found, but a local TV station was able to loan them a chicken suit—and the rest is history.

 One day in 1994, Mills got a call from a company that was looking to create a dance party compilation record.
 The caller asked if he could include a song called “The Chicken Dance.”